This is the multi-page printable view of this section. Click here to print.

 - Service Home page, click the Virtual Server menu.
 Move to the Virtual Server list page.

-- Virtual Serve list page, click on the resource created in 2-2.
-Creating a Bastion host.
+- Virtual Server list page, click on the resource created in 2-2.
+Creating a Bastion Host.
 It moves to the detailed information page of the corresponding resource.

 - Click the RDP password inquiry button in the Keypair item on the detailed information page.
 The RDP password inquiry popup window opens.

 - RDP password inquiry popup window, attach the keypair file downloaded from 2-1.
-Server Keypair creation.
+Creating Server Keypair.

 - After attaching, click the Password confirmation button.
 The ID and password required to access the resource will be displayed.

 - The ID and Password will be used as information to connect to the Bastion host later in 5-1.
-Connect to Bastion host.
+Connecting to Bastion host.

 3. Creating a Database